Nadine, Media Reporter for Touch Down Travel Tech sat down with the CEO,

 Reporter: Recently you went on the record to say that you predict Vaccines will become mandatory.
 Can you elaborate on that?

 CEO: It is my prediction that vaccine passports, perhaps digital passports will start to roll out.
 I’m of the belief that Vaccines only last a year and therefore predict that international travel will start enforcing vaccines as a mandatory requirement in order to travel.
 Certain cruise liners have already implemented this policy.
-Go Touch Down Travel has committed to pay for the guest’s required vaccine in the year of travel.
+Go Touch Down Travel has committed to work with clients on extension dates if this becomes an issue.

 Reporter: Can you tell me more about your Travel 15, 24 and 36 program?